Is the government delivering on its pledge to give 16 and 17-year-olds the right to vote?

 The manifesto did not mention a timeframe for this pledge.
 When we asked the Ministry of Housing, Communities and Local Government (MHCLG) about this in October 2024, it told us it “will ensure the voting age is lowered in good time ahead of the next general election”.

-Some local elections will be held in England in 2025, and the next general election must take place no later than August 2029, but parliamentary by-elections could take place before then, for example if an MP dies or resigns.
+Some local elections and a parliamentary by-election have been held in England already in 2025, and the next general election must take place no later than August 2029.

 What progress has been made?